Return to the main page to login to MyChart

 Patients over 18 control proxy access, and can choose to start/stop proxy access at any time.
 If you are a proxy for your child, changes occur when children "age out" of proxy categories.
 For example, when a child turns 12, proxy access is automatically transitioned to a limited view of MyChart items due to New York State law, which requires a child's permission for parents to continue with full electronic access to his/her health information.
 Likewise, when a child turns 18, proxy access expires, and he/she must give permission to continue the proxy relationship.

-Log into MyChart and from the left menu, go to the Account Settings section and select the appropriate option.
+Log into MyChart, click on Settings and select the appropriate option.

-MyChart allows you to send messages to a provider who you are scheduled to see within the next six months, or, a provider you have been seen by in the past year.
-If you believe you have seen the doctor in this timeframe and he/she is not in your drop-down menu, then contact our MyChart Customer Service Center for assistance: 8 a.m. to 5 p.m. weekdays: 585-275-URMC (8762), 1-888-661-6162.
+MyChart allows you to send messages to a provider who you are scheduled to see within the next six months, or, a provider you have been seen by in the past two years.
+If you believe you have seen the doctor in this timeframe and he/she is not in your drop-down menu, you can ask if your doctor can be enabled for messaging by contacting our MyChart Customer Service Center for assistance: 8 a.m. to 5 p.m. weekdays: (585) 275-URMC (8762), 1 (888) 661-6162.
 You can also submit a question online here.
 As a reminder, please remember that MyChart should not be used for urgent or acute health matters.
 Please contact your healthcare provider's office if the situation requires immediate attention or dial 911 if it is an emergency.

-MyChartCentral is a hub from which you can access your URMC MyChart, along with your MyChart accounts from other institutions here in Rochester (such as Rochester General's MyCare) or nationwide.
-Once you sign up for MyChart Central, you can quickly connect to all of your MyCharts -- using one single login name and password -- from your URMC MyChart landing page or from www.MyChart Central.com.
+MyChartCentral is a hub from which you can access your UR Medicine MyChart, along with your MyChart accounts from other institutions where you may have been cared for (such as Buffalo Medical Group's MyBMGChart) or nationwide.
+Once you sign up for MyChart Central, you can quickly connect to all of your MyCharts -- using one single login name and password -- from your UR Medicine MyChart landing page or from www.MyChart Central.com.
 Please note that an institution must turn on MyChart Central for you to access your MyChart through this method.
 View more information here.

-Lucy is a personal health record where you can permanently organize all your medical information.
+Lucy is a personal health record where you can permanently organize all your medical information from other doctors or hospitals.
 You can request an updated copy of your medical record at any time and store it in Lucy.
-You can also add personal information about your health and choose to share it with URMC and other organizations where you receive care.
+You can also add personal information about your health and choose to share it with UR Medicine and other organizations where you receive care.
 If your insurance changes or you move away and need to leave your current organization, Lucy will follow you.
 View more information here.

 We take great care to ensure your health information is kept private and secure.
 Access to information is controlled through secure access codes, personal IDs, and passwords.
 Each person controls their password, and the account cannot be accessed without that password.
 Futher, MyChart uses the latest 128-bit SSL encryption technology with no caching to automatically encrypt your MyChart session.
 Unlike conventional email, all MyChart messaging is done while you are securely logged on to our website.

 MyChart is fully compliant with federal and state laws pertaining to your privacy.
-Your name and email address will be treated with the same care and privacy given your health records and will never be sold or leased by URMC.
+Your name and email address will be treated with the same care and privacy given your health records and will never be sold or leased by UR Medicine.

 We aim to protect your privacy and security of your information.
 While logged into MyChart, if your keyboard remains idle for 15 minutes or more, you will be automatically logged out of MyChart.
 We recommend that you log out of your MyChart session if you need to leave your computer for even a short period of time.